jaeha-choi/MapNotes/README.md

         - Go back to your application and do python3 manage.py migrate.
 This will push the schema changes to Azure.

 ## Miscellaneous
+- Site ID: to check the list of sites, open a python shell and type: `from django.contrib.sites.models import Site`, then `sorted([(site.id,site.name) for site in Site.objects.all()])` to view a list of all sites with IDs and their names.

 ### Heroku